Frequently Asked Questions

 RAs are required to work throughout Fall Move-In and Spring Move-In.

-RAs are required to work the night that building closings each time the residence halls close (Thanksgiving Break, the end of the Fall Semester, Spring Break, Easter Break and the end of the Spring Semester).
+RAs are required to work the night that building closings each time the residence halls close, and the first night of break (Thanksgiving Break, the end of the Fall Semester, Spring Break, Easter Break and the end of the Spring Semester).

 As part of their responsibilities, RAs need to be available and accessible to their residents and should typically be staying on campus throughout the semester.